AlibabaCloudDocs/alikafka/intl.en-US/Best practices/Best practices for producers.md

 # Best practices for producers

-This topic describes best practices of Message Queue for Apache Kafka producers to help you reduce errors when you send messages.
-The best practices in this topic are written based on a Java client.
-The basic concepts and ideas are the same for other languages, but the implementation details may be different.
+This article describes the best practices of Message Queue for Apache Kafka producers to help you reduce errors when you send messages.
+The best practices in this article are written based on a Java client.
+A Java client shares the basic concepts and ideas with other programming languages, but its implementation details may be different.

-## Send a message
+## Message sending

 Sample code for sending a message: